 Winter Haven, Florida 33881-4299

-Please note this catalog may have updates throughout the months of
+Note: That this Catalog may have updates throughout the months of

-July and August due to legislative updates that affect policy.
+July and August due to legislative changes that affect policies.

 Polk State College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees and baccalaureate degrees.
-Questions regarding Polk State's accreditation can be addresses to the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 (or call 404.679.4500).
+Questions about the accreditation of Polk State College may be addressed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 (telephone: 404.679.4500).
 The Commission is to be contacted only if there is evidence of an institution's significant non-compliance with a requirement or standard.

 Polk State College programs are also accredited by:

-Polk State's accreditation history can be viewed on the CAPTE website: www.capteonline.org.
+The College's CAPTE accreditation history can be viewed on the commission's website: www.capteonline.org.

 What does this mean for the Polk State Physical Therapist Assistant Program?
-Polk State's PTA Program remains accredited, and this status change does not interfere with currently enrolled and admitted students' path to graduation, ability to take the National Physical Therapy Examination® (NPTE®), obtain licensure, and enter practice.
+Polk State's PTA Program remains accredited, and this temporary status change does not interfere with any currently enrolled or admitted student's path to graduation, or ability to take the National Physical Therapy Examination® (NPTE®), obtain licensure, and enter practice.

 The Physical Therapist Assistant Program at Polk State College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703.706.3245; email: firstname.lastname@example.org; website: www.capteonline.org.
-The program's current status is probationary accreditation; for more information see www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices.
-The Polk State PTA Program can be contacted by calling 863.297.1010 X5751 or emailing email@example.com.
+The program's current status is Probationary Accreditation, and more information is available at: www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices.
+The Polk State PTA Program can be contacted by telephone (863.297.1010 ext.
+5751) or email (email@example.com).